ManliestBen/cuisine-catalog/medium-difficulty.md

 }
 ```
 ### <br>
 ### Step 26:  Change the default 'localhost:3000' landing page to redirect to 'localhost:3000/cuisine' now that it is properly displaying all items.
-Do this by changing the route in routes/index.js:
+Do this by changing the route.
 ```js
 router.get('/', function(req, res, next) {
   res.redirect('cuisine/')